-- Driveways should be designed to allow fire and emergency vehicles and equipment to reach your home (current fire code requirement is 15 feet wide). - Access roads should have a minimum 10-foot clearance on either side of the traveled section of the roadway and should allow for two-way traffic. - · Locked or electric gates should have a disconnect or a lock box.
+- Driveways should be designed to allow fire and emergency vehicles and equipment to reach your home (current fire code requirement is 15 feet wide). - Access roads should have a minimum 10-foot of defensible space on either side of the traveled section of the roadway. - · Locked or electric gates should have a disconnect or a lock box.